-At the moment, I work as a freelancer and conduct research in my role as a Technology Fellow at the Carr Center for Human Rights Policy of the Harvard Kennedy School of Government.
+I have been affiliated with a number of institutions through research collaborations.
+Most recently, I was a Technology Fellow at the Carr Center for Human Rights Policy of the Harvard Kennedy School of Government.
 I have also been affiliated with the Department of Philosophy at Harvard and with the Harvard-Smithsonian Center for Astrophysics.